blaze/blaze/docs/latest/_sources/backends.txt

 ========

 Blaze backends include projects like streaming Python, Pandas, SQLAlchemy, MongoDB, PyTables, and Spark.
-A Blaze expression can run equally well on any of these backends, allowing developers to easily transition their computation to changing performance needs.
+Most Blaze expressions can run well on any of these backends, allowing developers to easily transition their computation to changing performance needs.

 .. raw:: html